fronzbot/fronzbot.github.io/_posts/2017-09-22-diy-heart-rate-monitor-using-your-smartphone.md

 feature_image: /images/features/ppg.png
 ---

-Recently I've been quite interested in biomedical sensors, namely PPG sensors.
-PPG is an initialism for for Photoplethysmogram and is generally associated with the use of a pulse oximeter.
-Essentially, the skin (usually the finger for clinical devices) is illuminated by some source light and the response recorded by some photo-detector.
-This same concept is used for heart-rate monitors in smart watches but relies on reflecting light off the skin rather than transmissive absorption.
+Recently I've been quite interested in biomedical sensors, namely Photoplethysmogram (or PPG) sensors.
+Essentially, a PPG takes advantage of the optical properties of skin to measure the rate of absorption or reflection of different wavelengths of light.
+A clinical PPG device is typically clamped on your finger and your finger is illuminated on one side and the response recorded on the opposite side via a photo-detector.
+This is referred to as a transmissive sensor.
+Commercial devices, such as those found in wearables, tend to rely on the reflective properties of skin to measure heart rate, but the concept is similar.

+This post will go over how to record your own heart-rate by using your phone's camera and flash to illuminate your finger and measure the change in light absorption.
+Although the set up is similar to a reflective PPG, the actual response we record will more closely resemble a transmissive PPG.

 ## Background

 In order to understand why this experiment works, we should look into a bit of the background of PPGs first.
-As previously mentioned, heart-rate monitors on smart watches rely on reflecting light off of the skin and observing the response on a photo-detector.
+As previously mentioned, PPG sensors rely on reflecting light off of the skin and observing the response on a photo-detector, or by observing the skin's absorption of light.
 Now, why can this measure heart-rate?
-Well as the heart pumps blood through to the extremities (wrist, finger, etc) the volume of blood being moved ends up changing.
-The change in blood volume ends up changing the way the skin absorbs and reflects light.
+Well, as the heart pumps blood through to the extremities (wrist, finger, etc) the volume of blood being moved ends up changing.
+This change in blood volume ends up changing the way the skin absorbs and reflects light.
 By measuring this change in light absorption, we can extract a measure of how quickly the volume of blood is changing and, thus, extract our heart-rate.

 So ultimately we need a way to transmit light (ideally at a wavelength that our skin is good at reflecting) and then a way to measure this reflected light.
 Luckily, everyone with a camera on their phone (and a flash!) already has this capability!